India, Bangladesh should have more artistic exchanges: ‘Hawa’ actor | Entertainment

 - India

-Popular Bangladeshi actor Chanchal Chowdhury, whose 'Hawa' (Wind) is the official entry from Bangladesh for the Oscars , Friday mooted for more free artistic exchanges between India and her neighbouring country.
-Chowdhury said that he is happy that 'Hawa' will be commercially screened in West Bengal theatres from Friday, coinciding with Vijay Diwas, which commemorates India's victory over Pakistan in the 1971 war.
+Popular Bangladeshi actor Chanchal Chowdhury, whose ‘Hawa’ (Wind) is the official entry from Bangladesh for the Oscars , Friday mooted for more free artistic exchanges between New Delhi and Dhaka.
+Chowdhury said that he is happy that ‘Hawa’ will be commercially screened in West Bengal theatres from Friday, coinciding with Vijay Diwas, which commemorates India's victory over Pakistan in the 1971 war.
 Bangladesh, then part of Pakistan, became an independent country after the war.

 ''Our films cannot be seen in theatres in Kolkata, your films cannot be seen in cinema halls in Dhaka.
 When trade exchanges of commodities have been facilitated and literary exchanges have increased, why cannot the same happen for feature films made in Bangladesh and India?''
 Chowdhury, who got two Bangladesh National Films Awards for Best Actor in past, said.